 The Wolf Library serves our Upper El students and their teachers and parents as well.
 We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students.
 All students visit the library once a week with their class and other times with their teacher’s permission.
 Promoting literacy and the love of reading is paramount to any good library program.
 We strive to help students become users and producers of all types of information.
 The process of research is taught in collaboration with the classroom teacher and the librarian and it is done entirely at school.
 We subscribe to online databases that give students and their families access to resources such as encyclopedias, search engines appropriate for school age children, and web based programs as tools for learning.
 These students are offered participation in the Texas Bluebonnet reading program.
 Fourth and fifth grade students can also participate in the Read it Forward Book Club in the fall and in the spring.
 Noted author visits enrich their learning and are usually coordinated with the Book Fair.

-At Fay, our students learn to be good consumers and discerners of information.
-We provide an interactive, safe environment with cutting edge, age-appropriate technology to enhance learning in a digital world.
+At The Fay School, our students learn to be good consumers and discerners of information.
+We provide an interactive and safe environment with cutting edge, age-appropriate technology to enhance learning in a digital world.
 Technology is a daily part of classroom instruction and is integrated in a forward-thinking and innovative way.
-This class will lead our students to have independent and collaborative experiences through the consumption of digital resources for instruction, research, production, and assessment.
+This prepares our students to have independent and collaborative experiences through the consumption of digital resources for instruction, research, production, and assessment.

 In Upper Elementary we build upon the core skills learned in Lower Elementary.
 A higher level of skills, applications, and digital citizenship are introduced through computer class.
-Students are introduced into a 1:1 environment using laptops, and a wide array of digital resources that supplement our textbooks.
-Through our 1:1 program students have greater independent and collaborative experiences that prepare them to become leaders in a digital world.
+Students are introduced into a 1:1 environment using laptops and a wide variety of digital resources that supplement our textbooks.
+Through our 1:1 program, students have greater independent and collaborative experiences that prepare them to become leaders in a digital world.